sjt-github/Hemberg-scRNA-seq-Course/docs/11-confounders.md

 <p class="caption">(\#fig:confound-pca)PCA plot of the blischak data</p>
 </div>

-scater allows one to identify principle components that correlate with experimental and QC variables of interest (it ranks principle components by $R^2$ from a linear model regressing PC value against the variable of interest).
+scater allows one to identify principal components that correlate with experimental and QC variables of interest (it ranks principle components by $R^2$ from a linear model regressing PC value against the variable of interest).

 Let's test whether some of the variables correlate with any of the PCs.